ace-uentum/liverJAC/README.md

 print(classification_report(y_test, (y_pred_prob >= threshold_for_recall).astype(int)))
 ```
 **IMPORTANT NOTES**
--Batch Normalization helps reduce internal covariate shift, making training faster and more stable.
+- Batch Normalization helps reduce internal covariate shift, making training faster and more stable.
--Choosing 80% recall prioritizes correctly identifying patients who will not survive, important in medical contexts where missing a positive case has high cost.
+- Choosing 80% recall prioritizes correctly identifying patients who will not survive, important in medical contexts where missing a positive case has high cost.
--Dropout mitigates overfitting by randomly disabling neurons during training, which encourages the network to learn robust patterns rather than noise.
+- Dropout mitigates overfitting by randomly disabling neurons during training, which encourages the network to learn robust patterns rather than noise.

-### Experiments & Fine-Tuning Strategies

 ### Experiments & Fine-Tuning Strategies
 Here are five fine-tuning strategies our group has explored to test their impact on performance.
 The original model settings already performed well, so these experiments were designed to explore trade-offs and potential improvements.